Paid Relationships in Thailand

 I live in Thailand, and I am married to a Thai woman.
 She has two teenage children from a previous marriage.
 When someone finds out that their step father is a “farang”, a foreigner, typically the first (and mostly last) question is: “Is he rich?”

 The kids don’t like to hear that, since they know I am not rich.
-But if they tell that to their friends, they lose face in front of them, and their status gets knocked down a few notches.
+But if they admit that to their friends, they lose face in front of them, and their status gets knocked down a few notches.

 ‘Why did their mother marry a foreigner if he is not rich?’
 ‘What’s the use?’
 ‘Bad choice, why didn’t she pick a rich one!’
 To avoid those judgments, the kids are forced to lie or to evade the subject somehow.